Josh Baskin (David Moscow) is a 12-year-old New Jersey kid, madly in puppy love with an older blonde girl.

 Being big has its advantages, but after just six weeks of being an adult, Josh just wants to be himself again.

 Big‘s sweet, childlike nature won over audiences young and old, who made the film one of the biggest hits of the year.
-The movie also helped turn Tom Hanks – who was nominated for an Academy Award for his performance – from the gifted goof of Splash (1984) and TV’s Bosom Buddies into one of the biggest leading men in Hollywood.
+The movie also helped turn Tom Hanks – who received his first nomination for an Academy Award for his performance – from the gifted goof of Splash (1984) and TV’s Bosom Buddies into one of the biggest leading men in Hollywood.

 Young Josh Baskin